stephenmoloney/ex_ovh/README.md

 - [ ] *Needed* - *Tests* - verify the supervisor chain, genservers and genserver naming is working ok.

-- [ ] *Maybe* - add sensitive keys, secrets, etc to system env and allow the config.exs to get variables from `System`.
+- [ ] *Maybe* - investigate ways to add sensitive keys, secrets, etc to system env and allow the config.exs to get variables from `System`.
 - [ ] *Maybe* - improve error handling for unexpected responses if possible - hard to find good documentation for expected error responses.
 - [ ] *Maybe* - add a time to live configuration for the validity period of the ovh credential token
 - [ ] *Maybe* - Add some further validations during the mix tasks.
 - [ ] *Maybe* - Add request helper functions to create folders in the hubic api.

+## Note

+This is an unofficial client to the OVH api and is not maintained by OVH.

 ## Licence